 [Alt text: Image from the Turnitin inbox showing the Similarity Score highlighted.]

 A Similarity Report shows textual matches or similarities between your assignment submitted to Turnitin and a range of online sources including Turnitin’s own bank of previously submitted work.
-Turnitin's online sources include: web pages, essay mills, online journals, and publications.
+Turnitin's online sources include: web pages, essay mills, online journals, articles, and publications.
 The scan is generated once you have submitted your assignment to Turnitin.

 The matching text displays as a percentage.
 To view the similarity report: